The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Results Analysis

-\paragraph{All models are not robust.} For each model and example from the selected datasets, we obtain a set of $35$ scores (\S\ref{subsec: Setup}) that should all reflect how well the model handles this example and hence expected to mainly agree with each other.
-Yet in practice, there is a substantial variance within these scores.
+For each model and example from the selected datasets, we obtain a set of $35$ scores (\S\ref{subsec: Setup}) that should all reflect how well the model handles this example and hence expected to mainly agree with each other.
+Yet in practice, these scores vary widely.

 Figure~\ref{fig_perform} illustrates this range of scores for each model, aggregated across examples.
 As can be seen, the minimal score and the maximal score yield entirely different estimates of model performance.
 Thus, we see that the models exhibit strikingly brittle behavior, and are highly influenced by the choice of configuration.
+This suggests that current models do not have a stable and generalizable table representation that persists across table formats.